Naughty or nice? Switzerland has its’ own version of Saint Nicholas named Samichlaus. But he comes with a spooky sidekick: Schmutzli.

-- Unshelled peanuts – these are great for ball games and the circus, but in the heat of cookie season they’re totally forgettable.
+- Unshelled peanuts – these are great for the circus, but in the heat of cookie season they’re totally forgettable.
 I think my host family has in fact forgotten about the mountain of unshelled peanuts on the dining table because no one has touched them for a week.

-Anyway, when I have kids I’ll arrange for Samichlaus to bring them sacks full of sour gummy worms, blow pops and other candies loaded with processed sugar and artificial flavors and colours if they’ve been very good, that is.
+Anyway, when I have kids I’ll arrange for Samichlaus to bring them sacks full of candies if they’ve been very good.

-Aside from the somewhat lame contents of the goody bags, 6 December is a lot of fun because, if your parents are creative and have an older male friend with a white beard, you get to hang out with the man in the red suit for the evening.
+6 December is also a lot of fun because, if your parents have an older male friend with a beard, you get to hang out with the man in the red suit for the evening.

-Before handing over the treats, he tells kids that he’s proud of them for behaving, but also lets them know that it annoys their parents when they have tantrums in the supermarket.
-The most interesting aspect of this holiday, however – the reason I am bringing this tradition home and hopefully spreading it – is that Samichlaus doesn’t come alone.
+Before handing over the treats, he tells kids that he’s proud of them for behaving.
+He also lets them know that it annoys their parents when they have tantrums in the supermarket.
+The most interesting aspect of this holiday, however, is that Samichlaus doesn’t come alone.

 Samichlaus is always accompanied by his creepy sidekick, Schmutzli.
-Schmutzli wears a long black robe that, when done wrong, makes him look scary, but when done right merely looks intimidating.
-These days he just helps Samichlaus distribute the treats and doesn’t say much, but he used to play a much more important role.
+Schmutzli wears a long black robe that looks mildly intimidating.
+These days, he helps Samichlaus distribute treats.
+He once played a much more important role, however.

-According to Wikipedia, Samichlaus was all about rewarding the good kids and Schmutzli was the enforcer who punished the bad.
-He used to carry a whip and when the large sack of goodies was empty, Schmutzli could use it to stuff naughty children into and then kidnap them.
+According to Wikipedia, Samichlaus rewarded the good kids and Schmutzli was the enforcer with punishments for the bad.
+He used to carry a whip; when the large sack of goodies was empty, Schmutzli used it to stuff naughty children into and then kidnap them.

 Samichlaus was grateful for the woodcutter’s help and let him accompany him to children’s homes every subsequent year.
-This tale might explain why Schmutzli wears dark clothing (he’s a poor woodcutter), but it doesn’t give any hint as to why he plays the bad cop and sometimes covers his face in soot and lard.
+This tale might explain why Schmutzli wears dark clothing; he’s a poor woodcutter.
+It doesn’t give any hint as to why he plays the bad cop and sometimes covers his face in soot and lard.
 I have a feeling that this delightful children’s story was a lot more Hans Christian Andersen-esque before it was Disneyfied.

 Schmutzli in the US?

-Anyway, I think we need to resurrect this valliant tradition of scaring the pants off kids and introduce it to every home where good intentioned parents spoil their greedy little offspring.
+Anyway, I think we need to resurrect this valiant tradition of scaring the pants off kids and introduce it to every home where good-intentioned parents spoil their greedy little offspring.
 The only remnant of Schmutzli in our culture is a harmless little lump of coal in the stocking and that is simply not good enough to deter bad behavior.

 Who knows?
-Maybe if Schmutzli came and roughed up the naughty kids a little on 6 December, they’d be behaving by 25 December.
-And if that is successful, maybe the parents of the world can arrange for Schmutzli to show up in July or at other points of the year to regulate behaviour.
+Maybe if Schmutzli roughed up the naughty kids a little on 6 December, they’d behave by 25 December.
+And if that is successful, maybe the parents of the world can arrange for Schmutzli to show up in July or at other points of the year to regulate behavior.